Phosphotungstic acid-haematoxylin stain

 Phosphotungstic acid haematoxylin (PTAH) is a mix of haematoxylin with phosphotungstic acid, used in histology for staining.

 It stains some tissue in contrasting colors in a way similar to haematoxylin and eosin stain, as phosphotungstic acid binds to tissue proteins.
 It is used to show gliosis in the central nervous system, tumours of skeletal muscles, and fibrin deposits in lesions.
 Muscle is stained blue-black to dark brown, connective tissue is pale orange-pink to brownish red, fibrin and neuroglia stain deep blue, coarse elastic fibers show as purple, and bone and cartilage obtain yellowish to brownish red color.

 PTAH is ideal for demonstrating striated muscle fibers and mitochondria, often without a counterstain.
 As such, it is used to identify contraction bands, as seen in contraction band necrosis.

+PTAH can be helpful in diagnosing oncocytomas, infantile digital fibromas.

 PTAH stains ependymomas while it does not stain choroid plexus papillomas, providing one means of differentiating these tumors.

 This technique has been largely replaced by immunohistochemistry techniques.